Holiday Parades in Alexandria

 Remember Everyday Fire Safety

-Eco-City Alexandria challenges you to enjoy your holidays while minimizing your impact on the environment.
+Eco-City Alexandria challenges you to enjoy the holidays while reducing your impact on the environment.
 Check out these tips to make your holidays "greener."

 - Shop and buy locally-grown foods for your holiday celebrations.

-- Donate gently used items to resell at stores and shelters.
+- Donate gently used items to nonprofit reuse stores and shelters.